sav1908/python-mini-projects/README.md

 1a: List pair generator

-- Takes a list of numbers and generates all possible ordered pairs.
+- Takes a list of numbers and generates all possible ordered pairs

 1b: Dictionary filter

 - Builds a dictionary with list values, filters even elements in each list.

-1c: Tuple adder
+1c: Tuple input and summation

-- Takes multiple tuples and calculates an element-wise sum.
+-Accepts user input to build a tuple of tuples -Performs element wise summation of three fixed size tuples

 How to Run
 Each file is independent: